 Emilie Feldman, S. Gilson, B. Villalonga (2014), Do Analysts Add Value When They Most Can?
 Evidence from Corporate Spin-offs, Strategic Management Journal, 35 (10), 1446 - 1463.
 Abstract

-Emilie Feldman (Working), Corporate Spinoffs and Analysts’ Coverage Decisions: The Implications for Diversified Firms.
+Emilie Feldman (Working), Corporate Spinoffs and Capital Allocation Decisions.

 Emilie Feldman (2006), A Basic Quantification of the Competitive Implications of the Demise of Arthur Andersen, Review of Industrial Organization, 29: 193-212.
 Abstract